GeorgePlaten/fe-p2/README.md

 The resume has six distinct sections: work, education, projects, an interactive map, a header with biographical information and a footer with quick contact information.

 1. All section draw their data from four JSON-like objects, containing work, biography, education and projects information.
 The objects also contain a method to write that data to the page.
-The objects I created originall followed the names within the schema below exactly.
-And they were confirmed to be formatted correctly with <a href="http://jsonlint.com/" target="_blank">JSONlint.com</a>.
-However, once the display methods were included, they were no longer valid JSONs.
-There are some further additions made to the schema based on making the resume 'udacious' and adding standard functionality such as contact details with clickable links. e.g. twitter address will link to a twitter profile.
-This was also suggested by an instructor on the Piazza forums, I think.
+The objects I created follow the names within the schema below exactly, but not the values.
+They were confirmed to be formatted correctly with <a href="http://jsonlint.com/" target="_blank">JSONlint.com</a>.
+There are some additions made to the object based on adding standard functionality such as alt attributes for images.
 The **bolded** items show additions and / or deviations.
   <ul>
     <li>`bio` contains: